engineering team reviewing supplier drawings and production details during a China factory visit

 A China factory visit should not be open-ended.

-It should be part of a structured decision process.
+It should support a structured validation process.

 1. Capability